August-murr/Lab/GSM8K-Self-Improvement/Readme.md

 - **`tuned_model_generation.py`**
   - **Purpose:** Generates responses with ScalableGen using the fine-tuned model (PEFT model) for generation, retry generation, or benchmarking.

-## Usage Instructions

-1. **Benchmarking and Response Generation:**
-   - Run `mistral_gsm8k_benchmarking.py` to generate responses for GSM8K datasets.
-   - Use `calculating_benchmark.py` to calculate correct answers and benchmark the model.

-2. **Creating Preference Datasets:**
-   - Execute `retry_generation.py` to create a diverse set of responses, forming a preference dataset.

-3. **Training Low-Rank Adapters:**
-   - Utilize the notebooks `sft-on-gsm8k-preference_dataset.ipynb` and `dpo-on-gsm8k-preference_dataset.ipynb` for training the model with the generated preference datasets.

-4. **Generating Responses with Fine-Tuned Models:**
-   - Use `tuned_model_generation.py` to generate responses using the fine-tuned (PEFT) model for various tasks, including benchmarking and retry generation.

-By following these steps and utilizing the provided scripts, you can efficiently benchmark models, create preference datasets, and train low-rank adapters using ScalableGen.